mrjex/Global-City-Streaming/README.md

 ![project-logo-2](readme-pictures/global/global-feature-logo-2.png)

 In the beginning of this project, my vision was to only analyze 5 pre-defined cities in Europe.
 This constraint was then challenged as I plotted the `Real-time charts` using Plotly.
 When I observed the data I realized I needed a larger quantity and more samples to draw accurate conclusions.
-In one of my previous projects, [Distributed Systems](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/3.%20Distributed%20Systems?ref_type=heads) me and my group of students developing a microservice architecture and had specified requirements for the scalability.
+In one of my previous projects, [Dentanoid - Distributed Systems](https://github.com/Dentanoid) me and my group of students developing a microservice architecture and had specified requirements for the scalability.
 I learned that this quality attribute is a significant one, as the usability of your code is correlated with how many users find value in it, and it's hard to value a product that faces performance issues when the workload of customer is higher than anticipated.
 In that project I made sure that `Dental Clinics` around the world were supported and stored as instances without harming the performance.
 Similarly, in this project, I saw the need and the potential benefits of implementing this on a global scale.
 In addition, the configurations of this 'Global Feature' is easily accessible and modifiable for the developer in the central `configuration.yml` file.
-Furthermore, as I made the project global, I was quick to add 'Venice' as one of the cities to analyze, since I spent 6 months abroad [Exchange Studies Venice](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-3/1.%20Exchange%20Studies%20Venice?ref_type=heads)

 ## 📊 Charts